aubreyja/ww_install/README.md

 *  First look at the notes below to see if you need to do anything before running the ww_install.pl script.
 *  After any preliminaries in a working directory run
    - git clone git://github.com/apizer/ww_install.git
-     -Note you will have to install git (e.g. as root, apt-get install git) if it is not on your system
+     * Note you will have to install git (e.g. as root, apt-get install git) if it is not on your system
    - cd to the directory ww_install and run: git checkout ww2.13
    - su (to root) and then cd to the directory bin
    - Run perl ww_install (as root)
    - Accept all defaults
-   - Note the script will stop at installing Email::Sender::Simple with an error.
-Just rerun the script and it will get past that point.
-I think Email::Sender::Simple does get installed correctly.

 It has been tested and works on